Te KiwiSaver mā te kaimahi he āhuatanga motuhake ōna

 - paying compulsory employer contributions.

-- opts out during the lock in period (they can do this anytime after becoming eligible for NZ Super)
+- exits the lock in period (they can do this anytime after becoming eligible for NZ Super)

 - retires.

-When any of these happens stop compulsory employer contributions.
+When any 1 of these 3 things happen, stop compulsory employer contributions.

 Employees on accident compensation